lendway/Homepage-index.md/index.md

  **Under Review:**

- How Competing Fairness Primes Shape Preferences to Address Inequality.
-Revise and resubmit at American Politics Research.
+ How Competing Fairness Primes Shape Preferences to Address Inequality. _Revise and resubmit at American Politics Research_.

- The (Minimal) Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion.
-Revise and resubmit at Environmental Politics.
+ The (Minimal) Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion. _Revise and resubmit at Environmental Politics_.

  &nbsp;